netrisai/docs/sandbox/Sandbox15/creating-services.rst

 .. image:: /images/l3lb_srv01.png
     :align: center

-In order to trigger the L3 load balancer to switch directing the traffic towards the other backend server (in this case from **srv01-nyc** to **srv02-nyc**, which based on the unique hash in your situation could be the other way around), we can simulate the unavailability of backend server we ended up on by putting it in **Maintenance** mode.
+In order to trigger the L3 load balancer to switch directing the traffic towards the other backend server (in this case from **srv01-nyc** to **srv02-nyc**, which based on the unique hash in your situation could be the other way around), we can simulate the unavailability of the backend server we ended up on by putting it in **Maintenance** mode.

 * Back in the Netris Controller, navigate to **Services → L3 Load Balancer**.